What Personality Traits & Personal Skills Make a Good Phlebotomist?

 - Multitasking: Typically, a phlebotomist will work in a hospital or clinic.
 These places are known for being busy all the time.
 Even smaller labs and private practices typically see many patients a day, and there is never a dull moment.
 As a phlebotomist, it’s important to be able to multitask throughout your day.

 Blood work is a necessity for doctors and nurses to discover things about their patients.
 They can’t wait around for lab results.
-There are often very tight deadlines in the field of phlebotomy that need to be met in order for patients to receive the care they need.
+There are often very tight deadlines in the field of phlebotomy that need to be met for patients to receive the care they need.
 In addition to being able to multitask, phlebotomists must be flexible to meet these deadlines and requests from other medical professionals.

 - Stamina: Phlebotomy can be a fast-paced job, depending on where you work.
-It can be tiring to see so many different patients in one day, and be on your feet for so long.
+It can be tiring to see so many different patients in one day and be on your feet for so long.
 It’s not only a phlebotomist’s job to draw blood, but to transport it to the lab for testing.
-With long hours on your feet, and a lot of walking involved, it’s a great job for someone with a lot of endurance.
-If you’re unable to stand for long periods of time, or have difficulty moving around, it may not be a solid career option for you.
+With long hours on your feet and a lot of walking involved, it’s a great job for someone with a lot of endurance.
+If you’re unable to stand for long periods of time or have difficulty moving around, it may not be a solid career option for you.

 What Personality Traits Are Required?

 - Compassion: There may be no greater personality trait for a phlebotomist to have than compassion.
 As a phlebotomist, you’ll work with a variety of different people each day.
-Some of them will be sick, some will be elderly, some will even be children.
+Some of them will be sick, some will be elderly, and some will even be children.
 It’s a necessity to show compassion for each patient, no matter what their needs may be.Additionally, some people have a great fear of getting blood drawn, or visiting the doctor in general.
 A phlebotomist can be one of the first members of a medical team that a patient sees to have testing done.
 Showing care and understanding throughout your procedures with a patient can make a big difference in their comfort level.

 It’s also necessary for a phlebotomist to be calm under pressure.
 This can fall into the category of multitasking, but when there are deadlines and requests to meet, a good phlebotomist will remain cool and collected.
 Getting frazzled over a patient or a deadline will take away from your productivity, and could distract you from doing your job well.